mishmanners/GitHub-Like-A-Boss/markdowntricks.md

 You can also add images directly into markdown, by dragging and dropping from any website.
 You can also use ! and [] to directly add an image instead of using the "source" tags.

+_Note, this will show your image as full screen._

 **Example:**

 ![](https://octodex.github.com/images/dojocat.jpg)